gr33ndata/gvolib/README.rst

 You sure need to have Python installed on your computer.

-`Pandas <http://pandas.pydata.org/>`_ is needed for the CLI tool but not for the library itself.
+`Pandas <http://pandas.pydata.org/>`_ is needed for the CLI tool but not for the library itself; at least for now.

 Contacts